 Aaron also has extensive experience in the secondaries space, representing fund sponsors and institutional clients on liquidity transactions, including portfolio sales and acquisitions, and representing fund sponsors with respect to GP-led fund restructurings.
 Aaron has also advised on a broad range of LP investment transactions, including primary investments, investments in continuation vehicles and co-investments.

-Prior to joining Torys, Aaron was an investment funds associate at global U.S. law firms in New York and London, where he focused on primary fundraises, secondary transfer processes and co-investment mandates for US, UK and EU-based investment sponsors.
+Before joining Torys, Aaron was a private funds associate at global U.S. law firms in New York and London, where he focused on primary fundraises, secondary transfer processes and co-investment mandates for U.S., U.K. and EU-based investment sponsors.

 Aaron has extensive pro bono experience, having most recently assisted with Amicus to provide legal representation for those facing capital punishment in the United States and with LawWorks to help ensure appropriate legal representation for people in need of legal advice in the area of social welfare law in the United Kingdom.

 During law school, Aaron was awarded the Gerald W. Schwartz Bronze Medal for the third highest cumulative average in the JD/MBA program at the University of Toronto.
 Aaron also previously graduated magna cum laude from the Honours Bachelor of Social Sciences degree at the University of Ottawa.

 Education and Bar Admissions

 JD/MBA (Bronze Medalist), 2016

 University of Toronto Faculty of Law and Rotman School of Management